karatelabs/karate/karate-netty/README.md

 And a `FeatureServer` instance has a `stop()` method that will [stop](#stopping) the server.

 You can look at this demo example for reference: [ConsumerUsingMockTest.java](../karate-demo/src/test/java/mock/contract/ConsumerUsingMockTest.java) - note how the dynamic port number can be retrieved and passed to other elements in your test set-up.

+## Continuous Integration
+To include mocks into a test-suite that consists mostly of Karate tests, the easiest way is to use JUnit with the above approach, and ensure that the JUnit class is "included" in your test run.
+One way is to ensure that the JUnit "runner" follows the naming convention (`*Test.java`) or you can explicity include the mock "runners" in your Maven setup.

+You will also need to ensure that your mock feature is *not* picked up by the regular test-runners, and an `@ignore` [tag](https://github.com/intuit/karate#tags) typically does the job.

+For more details, refer to this [answer on Stack Overflow](https://stackoverflow.com/a/57746457/143475).

 ## Within a Karate Test
 Teams that are using the [standalone JAR](#standalone-jar) and *don't* want to use Java at all can directly start a mock from within a Karate test script using the `karate.start()` API.
 The argument can be a string or JSON.
 If a string, it is processed as the path to the mock feature file, and behaves like the [`read()`](https://github.com/intuit/karate#reading-files) function.